manoharahk/TizenRT/lib/libc/README.txt

 in this directory contain standard interface that can be executed by user- mode programs.

-Normally, TinyAra is built with no protection and all threads running in kerne- mode.
+Normally, TizenRT is built with no protection and all threads running in kerne- mode.
 In that model, there is no real architectural distinction between what is a kernel-mode program and what is a user-mode program; the system is more like on multi-threaded program that all runs in kernel-mode.

-But if the CONFIG_BUILD_PROTECTED option is selected, TinyAra will be built into distinct user-mode and kernel-mode sections.
+But if the CONFIG_BUILD_PROTECTED option is selected, TizenRT will be built into distinct user-mode and kernel-mode sections.
 In that case, most of the code in the os/ directory will run in kernel-mode with with exceptions of (1) the user-mode "proxies" found in syscall/proxies, and (2) the standard C library functions found in this directory.
 In this build model, it is critical to separate the user-mode OS interfaces in this way.

-If CONFIG_BUILD_KERNEL is selected, then only a TinyAra kernel will be built with no applications.
+If CONFIG_BUILD_KERNEL is selected, then only a TizenRT kernel will be built with no applications.

 Sub-Directories